itspangler/geospatial-humanities-s2024/week/11_analysis-iii/lab/archaeology.md

 The results of the hot spot analysis for elevation should not be surprising at all.
 Low elevation values (e.g., "cold" spots) appear clustered with a high degree of confidence, while high elevation values (e.g., "hot" spots) appear clustered with a high degree of confidence.
 What we're seeing is basically a confirmation that the tools works as expected.

-Here's a potential question: throughout our Central American study area, how do archaeological sites cluster relative to modern human settlement? e.g., will we find that areas inhabited thousands of years ago tend to continue being inhabited today, or vice versa, or some mix of in-between?
+Here's a potentially more interesting question: throughout our Central American study area, how do archaeological sites cluster relative to *modern human settlement*? e.g., will we find that areas inhabited thousands of years ago tend to continue being inhabited today, or vice versa, or some mix of in-between?

 From the `S: Drive`, copy the zipped data `gpw-v4-population-density-rev11_2020_2pt5_min_tif` to your workspace.
 Unzip it and add the TIF to your map.
 You should see the following: